-Make a beautiful Snowflake Keepsake Ornament for your Christmas tree this year.
-Handmade ornaments make the perfect Christmas gift.
+Make a festive Snowflake Keepsake Ornament for your Christmas tree this year.
+An easy DIY craft tutorial idea that also makes a great Christmas gift!

 Christmas is my favorite time of year.
-What I love most is the traditions.
+What I love most are all of the traditions.
 Every year all of the women on my side of the family do a Handmade Christmas Ornament Exchange.

 This year I made this beautiful Snowflake Ornament.
 Let me show you how I made it.